Naval Science (NAVY)

 T 7:30am-8:45am, Th 7:30am-8:45am

-NAVY 411a, Naval Operations and Seamanship Nicholas Gioia and Sean Cooper
+NAVY 4110a, Naval Operations and Seamanship Nick Gioia

 Study of relative motion, formation tactics, and ship employment.
 Introductions to Naval operations and operations analysis, ship behavior and characteristics in maneuvering, applied aspects of ship handling, afloat communications, Naval command and control, Naval warfare areas, and joint warfare.
 Analysis of case studies involving related moral, ethical, and leadership issues.
 Prerequisites: NAVY 111 and 112.
 For enrollment credit only; cannot be applied toward the 36-course-credit requirement for the Yale bachelor's degree.
 Grades earned in this course do not count toward GPA or eligibility for General Honors.